-(a) Describe the features of four types of tents, when and where they could be used, and how to care for tents.
-Working with another Scout, pitch a tent.

-(b) Discuss the importance of camp sanitation and tell why water treatment is essential.
-Then demonstrate two ways to treat water.

-(c) Describe the factors to be considered in deciding where to pitch your tent.

-(d) Tell the difference between internal- and external-frame packs.
+- a.
+Describe the features of four types of tents, when and where they could be used, and how to care for tents.
+Working with another Scout, pitch a tent. - b.
+Discuss the importance of camp sanitation and tell why water treatment is essential.
+Then demonstrate two ways to treat water. - Describe the factors to be considered in deciding where to pitch your tent. - d.
+Tell the difference between internal- and external-frame packs.
 Discuss the advantages and disadvantages of each.

-(e) Discuss the types of sleeping bags and what kind would be suitable for different conditions.
+- e.
+Discuss the types of sleeping bags and what kind would be suitable for different conditions.
 Explain the proper care of your sleeping bag and how to keep it dry.
-Make a comfortable ground bed.

-7. Prepare for an overnight campout with your patrol by doing the following:

-(a) Make a checklist of personal and patrol gear that will be needed.

-(b) Pack your own gear and your share of the patrol equipment and food for proper carrying.
-Show that your pack is right for quickly getting what is needed first, and that it has been assembled properly for comfort, weight, balance, size, and neatness.

-- 8. Do the following:

-- (a) Explain the safety procedures for

-- (1) Using a propane or butane/propane stove

-- (2) Using a liquid fuel stove

-- (3) Proper storage of extra fuel

-(b) Discuss the advantages and disadvantages of different types of lightweight cooking stoves.

-(c) Prepare a camp menu.
+Make a comfortable ground bed. - Prepare for an overnight campout with your patrol by doing the following: - a.
+Make a checklist of personal and patrol gear that will be needed. - b.
+Pack your own gear and your share of the patrol equipment and food for proper carrying.
+Show that your pack is right for quickly getting what is needed first, and that it has been assembled properly for comfort, weight, balance, size, and neatness. - 8.
+Do the following: - a.
+Explain the safety procedures for - (1) Using a propane or butane/propane stove - (2) Using a liquid fuel stove - (3) Proper storage of extra fuel - b.
+Discuss the advantages and disadvantages of different types of lightweight cooking stoves. - c.
+Prepare a camp menu.
 Explain how the menu would differ from a menu for a backpacking or float trip.
 Give recipes and make a food list for your patrol.
 Plan two breakfasts, three lunches, and two suppers.
-Discuss how to protect your food against bad weather, animals, and contamination.

-(d) While camping in the outdoors, cook at least one breakfast, one lunch, and one dinner for your patrol from the meals you have planned for requirement 8c.
-At least one of those meals must be a trail meal requiring the use of a lightweight stove.

-9. Show experience in camping by doing the following:

-(a) Camp a total of at least 20 nights at designated Scouting activities or events.
+Discuss how to protect your food against bad weather, animals, and contamination. - d.
+Cook at least one breakfast, one lunch, and one dinner for your patrol from the meals you have planned for requirement 8c.
+At least one of those meals must be a trail meal requiring the use of a lightweight stove. - 9.
+Show experience in camping by doing the following: - a.
+Camp a total of at least 20 nights at designated Scouting activities or events.
 One long-term camping experience of up to six consecutive nights may be applied toward this requirement.
 Sleep each night under the sky or in a tent you have pitched.
 If the camp provides a tent that has already been pitched, you need not pitch your own tent.

-(b) On any of these camping experiences, you must do TWO of the following, only with proper preparation and under qualified supervision.

-- (1) Hike up a mountain, gaining at least 1,000 vertical feet. - (2) Backpack, snowshoe, or cross-country ski for at least 4 miles. - (3) Take a bike trip of at least 15 miles or at least four hours. - (4) Take a nonmotorized trip on the water of at least four hours or 5 miles. - (5) Plan and carry out an overnight snow camping experience. - (6) Rappel down a rappel route of 30 feet or more.

-(c) Perform a conservation project approved by the landowner or land managing agency.
+- b.
+On any of these camping experiences, you must do TWO of the following, only with proper preparation and under qualified supervision. - (1) Hike up a mountain where, at some point, you are at least 1,000 feet higher in elevation from where you started. - (2) Backpack, snowshoe, or cross-country ski for at least 4 miles. - (3) Take a bike trip of at least 15 miles or at least four hours. - (4) Take a nonmotorized trip on the water of at least four hours or 5 miles. - (5) Plan and carry out an overnight snow camping experience. - (6) Rappel down a rappel route of 30 feet or more. - Perform a conservation project approved by the landowner or land managing agency.
 This can be done alone or with others.